monitoringartist/zabbix-docker-monitoring/README.md

 Zabbix Docker Monitoring - beta version
 ========================================

+If you like or use this project, please provide feedback to author - Star it ★.

 This is beta version.
 Project is developed with Zabbix 2.4 and Docker 1.3/1.5.
 It should works also with another Zabbix/Docker versions.
 Please feel free to test and provide feedback.
 Systemd and LXC execution driver is also supported.